Bound to Disagree: Generalization Bounds via Certifiable Surrogates: Introduction

 A recent line of work sidesteps these issues by leveraging a simpler surrogate model with similar behavior to the network of interest.
 The strategy is then to bound the true risk of the original model through its link with the surrogate.
-In particular, \citet{Suzuki2020Compression} and \citet{hsu2021generalization} leverage a smaller compressed neural network as surrogate models, and derive generalization bounds either based on distillation or on the Minkowski difference between the two models.
+In particular, \citet{hsu2021generalization} and \citet{Suzuki2020Compression} leverage a smaller compressed neural network as a surrogate model, and derive generalization bounds based either on distillation or on the Minkowski difference between the two models.
 However, both results depend on universal constants that cannot be computed.
-In contrast, \citet{dziugaite2025size} provides PAC-Bayes generalization bounds by pruning neural networks and finding a ``teacher'' model of smaller size with small risk within them.
+In contrast, \citet{dziugaite2025size} provide PAC-Bayes generalization bounds by pruning neural networks and finding a ``teacher'' model of smaller size with small risk within them.
 While the resulting bounds are computable, this approach is restricted to neural networks with gated activations and residual connections, limiting its applicability.
+Finally, \citet{leblanc2025framework} recently presented a new approach for stochastic surrogates via a conditional decomposition of the loss.
+Unlike our approach, their method doesn't require a supplementary subset of the data, but cannot be used with stochastic neural networks for classification problems with more than two classes.

-In this paper, we present a framework that fulfills all desiderata simultaneously: we provide fully computable, non-vacuous bounds that hold with high probability and apply to any predictor, with no restrictions on architecture, activation functions, training objective, or optimizer (see \cref{tab:certification_frameworks} for an overview of desiderata fulfilled by each framework).
+In this paper, we present a framework that fulfills all desiderata simultaneously: we provide fully computable, non-vacuous bounds that hold with high probability and apply to any predictor, with no restrictions on architecture, activation functions, training objectives, or optimizer (see \cref{tab:certification_frameworks} for an overview of desiderata fulfilled by each framework).
 Like prior work, we leverage a surrogate model that is simple enough to enjoy tight generalization guarantees on its own, while remaining close enough to the target network that their predictions align on most inputs.
 The performance gap between the two models is measured through a disagreement bound, which we evaluate on a small unlabeled dataset not used during training, the only additional requirement of our approach.
 In comparison to labeled data, acquiring unlabeled data is much cheaper and faster to obtain \citep{liao2021towards}, making this requirement much less stringent than labeled data.

+Our key theoretical contributions are reported in Section~\ref{sec:main}, where we present a sketch of our disagreement bound, before specializing this result to the zero-one loss and to Lipschitz-continuous losses.
+We further provide generalization certificates for the case where the disagreement term is optimized on the available unlabeled data.